Skip to a Section

 Porcelain is made from white clay, sand, and feldspar making it slightly more resistant to water.
 This makes it a harder, more dense tile.
 While this makes porcelain more durable than other tiles, it can make it brittle and harder to cut.
 Unfortunately, porcelain comes in limited colors and styles.

 Ceramic tiles are made with red, brown, or white clay.
 This tile is softer, easier to work with, and less expensive than porcelain.
-Ceramic tile come in hundreds of new and classic styles.
+Ceramic tile comes in hundreds of new and classic styles.